-- 5 minute Soak (wash your food) with water.
-Squeeze a lemon or 1 drop of lemon oil.
+- 5-minute Soak (wash your food) with water.
+Squeeze in a lemon, a bit of vinegar or 1 drop of lemon oil.

 It is important to qualify that we are constantly taking in parasites and constantly eliminating parasites.
 The goal is to simply maintain a body with the least bad worms and pathogens.

 A Brief Deworming History